JaneliaSciComp/BigStitcher-Spark/README.md

 * Run the included bash script `./install -t <num-cores> -m <mem-in-GB> ` specifying the number of cores and available memory in GB for running locally.
 This should build the project and create an executable `affine-fusion` in the working directory.

 ## Usage

+For now we support **fusion with affine transformation models** (including translations of course).
+It should scale very well to large datasets as it tests for each block that is written which images are overlapping.
+You simply need to specify the `XML` of a BigSticher project and decide which channels, timepoints, etc. to fuse. *Warning: not tested on 2D yet.*

 Here is my example config for this [example dataset](https://drive.google.com/file/d/13cz9HTqTwd9xoN2o7U7UyZrHylr8TNTA/view?usp=sharing) for the main class `net.preibisch.bigstitcher.spark.AffineFusion`: